 If you are sick of the daily grind and looking for a fast-paced and rewarding career, you may want to consider many of the benefits of an LPN career.
 An LPN, also known as a licensed practical nurse, is an essential part of the medical team providing basic nursing care for their patients.
-Benefits of an LPNThey normally work under the direct supervision of a registered nurse or a medical doctor.
+They normally work under the direct supervision of a registered nurse or a medical doctor.

 The actual duties performed by an LPN depend on the state they practice in, but generally they are in charge of bedside duties.
 In some states, an LPN can monitor patients on respirators, insert peripheral IV lines and other similar duties.
 Becoming an LPN can be a rewarding career for those who are passionate about helping others.
 In the following article, we will be looking at many of the advantages and benefits of an LPN career.